 Financing land can be complex.
 You need to know your options and consider some important factors.
-Financing undeveloped property is different and more complex than financing an existing home or structure, requiring larger down-payments and higher interest costs.
+Financing undeveloped property such as you might buy through public land sales is different and more complex than financing an existing home or structure, requiring larger down-payments and higher interest costs.
+Buying a sloping property can incur unexpected costs.

 Seek Local Advice – Ask local realtors, extension agents and loan officers.
 They’ll know the regional market, history of properties, best contractors and service personnel and the most common ways of financing land.